Location: Paetzold Auditorium, 1st Floor, Jim Pattison Pavilion, Vancouver General Hospital, 899 West 12th Street, Vancouver

 Healthcare Risks & Solutions, Shanti Gidwani, National Healthcare Practice Lead, Cisco Systems

-Robert Martin, CISCO, Alberta Health Services
+Robert Martin, CISO, Alberta Health Services

 Robert is the Chief Information Security Officer for Alberta Health Services, a $12 billion organization with over 120,000 staff, physicians, volunteers and partners.
 In that role, Robert has worked closely with senior leadership, Executive and Board governance on a broad variety of risk and security initiatives and has accountability for information security architecture, policy, standards, and compliance monitoring, as well as the IT service management processes.